 If you answer yes to any of these questions, talk with your health care provider about eczema (atopic dermatitis.)
 You will be asked questions about your health and your skin.
 Be sure to tell your health care provider if you or anyone in your family has had a similar rash, asthma or allergies.

-- Do you itch or have a rash in the creases of your wrists,
+Do you itch or have a rash in the creases of your wrists, elbows or knees?

-- Do you notice thick skin where there has been
+Do you notice thick skin where there has been a past rash?

 Treatment for eczema (atopic dermatitis) can include soak and seal skin care, avoiding things that make the itch and rash worse and using an eczema action plan to manage symptoms.
 The soak and seal technique includes: